 The \emph{critical graph} or \emph{Stokes graph} is the graph with vertex set $P$ and Stokes curves as edges.

-The complement of the Stokes graph has three types of regions \cite[Section 3.4]{BS13}: strips, half-planes or a disk, see \Cref{fig:regions}.
-These are exactly the critical trajectories of meromorphic quadratic differentials on a Riemann surface, see \Cref{Sec:Differentials}.
+The complement of the Stokes graph has three types of regions \cite[Sect.
+3.4]{BS13}: strips, half-planes or a disk; see \Cref{fig:regions}.
+These are exactly the critical trajectories of meromorphic quadratic differentials on a Riemann surface (cf. \Cref{Sec:Differentials}).

 The next theorem gives an important link between the exact WKB method and the Stokes graph, which is a spectral network of type $A_1$: